 ∙ Don’t battle to encompass metaphors in the “hard” draft of your letter or record.
 That draft is supposed to capture your first mind.
 Do not stop to make modifications.
 If a metaphor comes to you at once, keep in mind your self lucky.

 ∙ Set apart your completed first draft for an hour or so; that pause will assist you to view it in every other light: as an editor in preference to as an author.

 ∙ Keep reminding yourself that a metaphor is supposed to compare one element (individual, location, item) to every other.
-They can be not like in most approaches however will proportion a key function that makes the metaphor paintings.
+However, they cannot be like in most approaches but will proportion a key function that makes the metaphor paintings.